vmlaker/pythonwildmagic/docs/source/swig_interface.rst

 ----

 Congratulations!
-You've created the SWIG interface file used for building the Python extension.
+You've created the SWIG input file used for building the Python extension.
 Compare it with the distribution ``wm5.i`` file--they should be identical:
 ::